 In 2003 Sara was named a Weston Cate Fellow by the Vermont Historical Society to research a biography of the passionate life and times of 19th century Vermont spiritualist, poet and activist, Achsa W. Sprague.
 This is currently being written as an historical novel, Solitarie: The Inspired Life of Achsa W. Sprague.

-Sara has two children from a previous marriage, Jay Rath and Laura Rath Beausire, and lives in the rolling countryside of the Wisconsin River Valley near Spring Green with husband Del Lamont, a Maine Coon cat named Nellie and a Manx cat, Emma.
-This autumn they welcomed a silver charcoal lab puppy into their family, Lizzy Lindsay Lamont.
+Sara has two children from a previous marriage, Jay Rath and Laura Rath Beausire, and lives in the rolling countryside of the Wisconsin River Valley near Spring Green with husband Del Lamont, a Manx cat named Emma and a silver charcoal lab -- Lizzy Lindsay Lamont.